Kong/docs.konghq.com/app/_src/gateway/how-kong-works/load-balancing.md

 Advanced load-balancing algorithms are available through the `upstream` entity.

-When using these load-balancers, the adding and removing of backend services will be handled by Kong, and no DNS updates will be necessary.
+When using these load balancers, the adding and removing of backend services will be handled by Kong, and no DNS updates will be necessary.
 Kong will act as the service registry.

-Configuring the load-balancers is done through the `upstream` and `target` entities.
+Configuring the load balancers is done through the `upstream` and `target` entities.

   - `upstream`: a 'virtual hostname' which can be used in a Service `host`